simonwardle/Obsidian/Obsidian Vault/Laravel/Using Git with Laravel.md

 #laravel

-If you clone a Git repos follow these steps.
+If you clone a Git repository follow these steps.

 Open the folder in VScode and then run..